arangodb/docs/3.6/backup-restore.md

   that the process has to be retried over and over.
 Every unsuccessful try would then lead to the release of all partial locks.

+  At this stage, index creation constitutes a write transactions, which means that during index creation one cannot create a hot backup.
+We intend to lift this limitation in a future version.

 - **Services on Single Server**

   On a single server the installed Foxx microservices are not backed up and are